lfonsecac/dbt-certification-project/README.md

 The main goal of this project is to deliver the tools and practice required to pass the dbt Analytics Engineering Exam.

 ## Scenario
-You're an Analytics Engineer recently hired by a boardgame publisher company with a mission statement to create the next big hit.
+- You have been hired by a new company that wants to publish the next big hit of boardgame and needs your help to identify the factors to create this new boardgame, like:
+    - Countries with highest demand (based on number of reviews and positive reviews, what are the kind of games that users rank the best).
+    - Define metrics to calculate the average rating for each dimension (designers, categories, artists, mechanics)

 To do that the company relies on your expertise to perform insights on the datasets available and build recommendations from it.

 ### Data Model